Frequently asked questions

 No, our course is only once or twice a week (1.5 hours or 3 hours); and does not lead to a qualification, we are thus unable to sponsor students for a visa.

 Unfortunately not, we don’t do offer training for specific exams.
-However, if you are interested in taking the IELTS exam, please see our IELTS page.

 Unfortunately we are only able to offer a reduced price to current university of Surrey staff and students.
 Nevertheless, anyone enrolling for two or three terms gets a discount, please refer to our fees page for more information.